-Although Pauley Perrette played the role of the quirky, crime-solving forensic scientist Abby Sciuto on NCIS, she might not be that different from her character in real life.
+Although Pauley Perrette played the role of the quirky, cr1me-solving forensic scientist Abby Sciuto on NCIS, she might not be that different from her character in real life.

 In fact, she has many things in common with Abby, and strives to devote much of her time to helping others.

-Today, Perrette has left the world of crime solving on TV – following several horrifying incidents – in order to do more comedy.
+Today, Perrette has left the world of cr1me solving on TV – following several horrifying incidents – in order to do more comedy.
 We think her new look really suits her.